learn-co-curriculum/phrg-orm-updating-records/README.md

 # => #<Song:0x007f94f2c28ee8 @id=1, @name="99 Problems", @album="The Blueprint">
 ```

-Now that we see how to create a `Song` instance, save its attributes to the database, retrieve those attributes and use them to re-create a `Song` instance, let's move on to updating records and objects.
+Now that we've seen how to create a `Song` instance, save its attributes to the database, retrieve those attributes and use them to re-create a `Song` instance, let's move on to updating records and objects.

 ### Updating Songs